kenan-rhoton/wargame/wargame.markdown

 - Bannerman (10): +1 Bravery when Charged.
 Max 1 for every 10.
 - Musician (10): +1 to Run and Charge.
 Max 1 for every 10.
 - Specialist (5): Can take different weapon options.
 - Champion (25): +1 Hit and Attacks twice.
-Max 1 for every 5.
+Max 1 per unit.
-- Officer - Captain (20): Can use a Command ability on his unit
+- Officer - Tactician (20): Gain a Command Point when you activate this unit.
+- Officer - Captain (20): Choose one Tactic for this unit.
-- Officer - General (30): Can use a Command ability on units wholly within 18"
+- Officer - General (30): Choose two Tactics for this unit.
+Max 1 per army.

 ## Basic Colossus

 Colossus (100 points)

-- Base Size: 100mm
 - Unit Size: 1
 - Move: 6"
 - Wounds: 10